Is the Eurozone turning Japanese?

 A further key difference was the ECB’s success in depreciating its currency, compared to the sharp appreciation in the Japanese yen following the bursting of its asset price bubble.
 This was a key contributor to the Japanification experience which the eurozone has escaped.

 - Social order.

-Lastly, whereas protests are commonly seen across Europe in response to various issues from austerity to migration, such behaviour in Japan is almost unheard of.
+Lastly, whereas protests are commonly seen across Europe in response to various issues from austerity to migration, such behavior in Japan is almost unheard of.

-Solidarity and social order are at the core of Japanese culture, which helps explain the developments in the labour market following the bursting of its asset price bubble.
+Solidarity and social order are at the core of Japanese culture, which helps explain the developments in the labor market following the bursting of its asset price bubble.

 The results of which was decades of underemployment, poor productivity, low wage growth and deflation.
 In Europe, recent history shows that the public will support populist parties to force change when necessary.

 This makes poor macroeconomic outcomes less likely to be sustainable as the population would vote for change.

 Overall, there are clearly lots of similarities between Europe today and the Japanese experience since the Asia crisis.